A second-order generalization of TC and DC kernels: Conclusions

 \section{Conclusions}

 We have introduced a second-order extension to TC and DC kernels called TC2 and DC2, respectively.
-The latter induce more smoothness than the former.
-Moreover, TC2 and DC2 have their inverse which is a pentadiagonal matrix.
-We have derived their closed form expression for the determinant and the Cholesky factorization of the inverse matrix.
-These kernels also have a meaningful interpretation: they are the maximum entropy solution, respectively, of a band extension problem.
-This idea can be extended for higher-orders: for instance, we have proved that the inverse of the kernel is still banded.
-Finally, numerical experiments showed that TC2 and SS perform in a similar way.
-Accordingly, TC2 represents an appealing alternative to SS because it admits an efficient implementation for searching the optimal hyperparameters through marginal likelihood.
+The latter induces more smoothness than the former.
+This idea can be also extended to higher-orders.
+We also have introduced a generalized-correlated (GC) kernel which incorporates the DI, DC, TC kernels, i.e. the most popular kernels in system identification, and the DC2 and TC2 kernels.
+We have derived the closed form expression for the determinant and the Cholesky factorization of the inverse matrix of TC2, DC2 and GC.
+Accordingly, the latter allow to design efficient algorithms for minimizing the negative log-likelihood.
+In particular, since TC2 and SS kernels produce similar performances for estimating the impulse response, TC2 represents an appealing alternative to SS because it admits an efficient implementation for searching the optimal hyperparameters through marginal likelihood.
+Finally, we have also shown that these new kernels are exponentially convex local stationary and thus it is possible to understand easily their frequency properties.